 Solid: Average Texas precipitation, inches, nine-year running averages, for March-June (green), July-October (orange), and November-February (gray), with dots showing values for last nine individual years.
 Dashed light green: Pacific Decadal Oscillation, November-June, nine-year running average, with squares showing values for last nine individual years.
-Dashed dark red: Atlantic Multidecadal Oscillation, March-October, sign reversed, nine-year running average, with squares showing values for last nine individual sears.
 Dashed dark red: Atlantic Multidecadal Oscillation, March-October, sign reversed, nine-year running average, with squares showing values for last nine individual years.
 Both AMO and PDO have been rescaled and offset for ease of comparison with Texas precipitation.

 The graph of decadal-scale variations of average Texas precipitation illustrates the distinct seasons during which the AMO and PDO influence Texas precipitation.
 The AMO was relatively high in the 1930s, 1950s, and 2000s and low in the 1900s, 1970s, 1980s, and early 1990s.
 The negative of the AMO is plotted here so that upticks in the graph correspond to upticks in Texas precipitation.
-The AMO pattern can be detected in the March-June precipitation (correlation = -0.27) and July-October precipitation (correlation = -0.47).
+The AMO pattern can be detected in the March-June precipitation (correlation = -0.25) and July-October precipitation (correlation = -0.47).
 Meanwhile, the PDO was relatively low near 1920, 1950, and 2010, and relatively high near 1940, 1980, and 1990.
 This pattern can be detected in the November-February precipitation (correlation = 0.53) and March-June precipitation (correlation = 0.54).
 So the AMO influences Texas precipitation on a decadal scale from spring to fall, while the PDO influences Texas precipitation from late fall through spring.

 The decadal-scale variability is so large that the eye has difficulty detecting the aforementioned long-term upward trend in Texas precipitation.
 Over the next couple of decades, this implies that variability is likely to have a far larger effect on precipitation changes than any long-term climate trend.
 Unfortunately, neither the AMO nor PDO can reliably be predicted two decades into the future.
 The last nine years illustrates that the PDO is much more erratic than the AMO.
-Also, given the extreme annual precipitation in some recent years and the dry year of 2011, the nine-year precipitation averages will almost certainly exhibit a short-term upward blip.

 Both the AMO and PDO favored unusually dry conditions in Texas during the first part of the 21st century.
 Since that pattern is unlikely to recur given the slow variability of the PDO and AMO, the expectation is that rainfall in Texas over the next two decades will tend to be greater than what was experienced from 1998 to 2012.
 The positive long-term precipitation trend further supports that expectation.

 The climate model projections provide weak evidence for a precipitation decline.
-Also projected is a change in the seasonality of rainfall in North Texas, with less rain in the summer.
+Unlike earlier model projections, the latest CMIP6 projections do not have precipitation in summertime declining more than precipitation in other seasons.